Egyptian Embassy in Kuwait 2009 - Kuwait | Under Construction

-The design challenge was to design the Egyptian embassy in Kuwait and the ambassador’s House in the same plot.
-The two main components were placed on opposite sides of the site boundaries with a gap between them to distinguish the two components from each other from a function perspective.
-An axis between the two components was drawn and several ceremonial lobbies were placed along the axis from the house to the main entrance of the embassy in the north.
-The lobbies had different sizes and were open to the sky inspired by the traditional architecture in both Kuwait and Egypt, they were covered by metal frame Shukhshikha (stack-driven roof opening) To emphasize the fact that both masses belong to the same entity one facade wall unified them.
-The wall took the same direction as the ceremonial axis.
-Both are directed to the northwest to optimize the air circulation in the building and the lobbies.
+The design of the Egyptian Embassy in Kuwait centered on being a welcoming space for Egyptian in a foreign country.
+The building was designed into two main components, the embassy and the ambassador's house within the same plot.
+For spacial distinguishing, an axis between the two components was drawn and several ceremonial lobbies were placed along the axis.
+Along the cermonial axis, a wall is placed to unify the two components into the same harmonious feel.
+Several lobbies had different sizes and were open to the sky, inspired by the traditional architecture in both Kuwait and Egypt.
+Some were covered by metal frame imitating a Mashrabya and Shukhshikha (stack-driven roof opening).
+Both buildings are directed to the northwest to optimize the air circulation in the building and the lobbies.